 Common in prairies, moist meadows, thickets and stream banks.

 Caterpillar and larva host to the pearl crescent and silvery checkerspot butterflies.

-Simple, alternate leaves clasp the stems; lance-shaped, up to 4 inches long
+Simple, alternate leaves, clasping stems; stiff, lance-shaped, up to 4 inches long

 Not ornamentally important